Mihai Ralea

 Mihai Dumitru Ralea (also known as Mihail Ralea, Michel Raléa, or Mihai Rale; May 1, 1896 – August 17, 1964) was a Romanian social scientist, cultural journalist, and political figure.
 He debuted as an affiliate of Poporanism, the left-wing agrarian movement, which he infused with influences from corporatism and Marxism.
 A distinguished product of French academia, Ralea rejected traditionalism and welcomed cultural modernization, outlining the program for a secular and democratic "peasant state".
-His ideology blended into his scholarly work, with noted contributions to political sociology, the sociology of culture, and social and national psychology.
-He was a professor at the University of Iași and, from 1938, the University of Bucharest.
+Mentored by critic Garabet Ibrăileanu, he objected to the Poporanists' cultural conservatism, prioritizing instead Westernization and Francophilia; however, Ralea also mocked the extremes of modernist literature, from a position which advocated "national specificity".
+This ideology blended into his scholarly work, with noted contributions to political sociology, the sociology of culture, and social and national psychology.
+He viewed Romanians as naturally skeptical and easy-going, and was himself perceived as flippant; though he was nominally active in experimental psychology, he questioned its scientific assumptions, and preferred an interdisciplinary system guided by intuition and analogies.

-By 1935, Ralea had become a doctrinaire of the National Peasants' Party, managing Viața Românească review and Dreptatea daily.
-He had publicized polemics with the far-right circles and fascist Iron Guard, which he denounced as alien to the Romanian ethos.
+Ralea was a professor at the University of Iași and, from 1938, the University of Bucharest.
+By 1935, he had become a doctrinaire of the National Peasants' Party, managing Viața Românească review and Dreptatea daily.
+He had publicized polemics with the far-right circles and fascist Iron Guard, which he denounced as alien to the Romanian ethos; Ralea approximated a Poporanist, leftist, take on Romanian nationalism, which he opposed to both fascism and communism.
 He later drifted apart from the party's centrist leadership and his own democratic ideology, setting up a Socialist Peasants' Party, then embracing authoritarian politics.
 He was a founding member and Labor Minister of the dictatorial National Renaissance Front, representing its corporatist left-wing.
-Ralea founded the leisure service Muncă și Voe Bună, and later served as the Front's regional leader in Ținutul Mării.
+Seeing himself as a social reformer whose talents had been channelled by the Front, Ralea founded the leisure service Muncă și Voe Bună, and later served as the Front's regional leader in Ținutul Mării.
 He fell from power in 1940, finding himself harassed by successive fascist regimes, and became a "fellow traveler" of the underground Communist Party.